 An allowance made to one spouse by the other for support pending or after legal separation or divorce.
 When your relationship falls apart it does not mean that the obligations of spousal support disappear.
 Durring these difficult times it is important that financial distress is not used as a tool.

 Each partner hires his or her own attorney, who will help devise a settlement plan in order to avoid a trial.
-At Van Deventer & Van Deventer Incorporated , we are skilled at dividing marital property, calculating spousal support, and proposing a plan for child custody, visitation, and support (if applicable).
+At Van Deventer & Van Deventer Incorporated , our divorce lawyers are skilled at dividing marital property, calculating spousal support, and proposing a plan for child custody, visitation, and support (if applicable).

 While court orders and settlement agreements involving both custody and support are included in the divorce case, it may be altered after the non-custodial parent's financial situation changes.